 A teenager survivor of the shooting massacre in Norway has written a chilling account of how she escaped gunman Anders Behring Breivik.

-In her Norwegian blog, an excerpt from which was translated by The Guardian newspaper, Emma Martinovic, 18, described swimming in the water around Utoya island as bullets hit people around her and "the laughter of the bastard as he shot, and his shout to us: 'You won't get away!'"
+, an excerpt from which was translated by The Guardian newspaper, Emma Martinovic, 18, described swimming in the water around Utoya island as bullets hit people around her and " the laughter of the bastard as he shot, and his shout to us: 'You won't get away!'"